 award number.
-The award number identifies your agency's specific TRGP award, and can be found on your Award Document.
+The award number identifies your agency's specific TRGP award and can be found on your Award Document.
 This number should be used as a reference when corresponding with the COPS Office.
-Your award number is in the following format: 2020-HE-WX-0000 for TRGP-E/T awards and 2020 HH-WX-0000 for TRGP-Hire awards funded in FY 2020.
+Your award number is in the following format: 15JCOPS-21-GG-12345-INDI.

 The COPS Office tracks award information based upon this number.

 award package.
-The award package includes your TRGP award document, Financial Clearance Memorandum (FCM), and award congratulatory letter; it may be accessed through the "Account Access" tab on the COPS Office website (www.cops.usdoj.gov).
-Your agency's TRGP award document will list your award number, government executive, award amount, number and hiring category of positions awarded, award start and end dates, and all terms and conditions (including any special conditions placed on your agency's TRGP award).
-Your government executive has 45 days from the date on your award congratulatory letter to log on to their accounts at https://portal.cops.usdoj.gov and electronically sign the award document and submit it to the COPS Office.
-Your agency's FCM will specify the final amount of TRGP funds awarded to your agency for officer salaries and approved fringe benefits.
+The award package includes your TRGP award document, award financial information), and award congratulatory letter; it may be accessed through Just Grants Your agency's TRGP award document will list your award number, government executive, award amount, , award start and end dates, and all terms and conditions (including any special conditions placed on your agency's TRGP award).
+Your government and law enforcement executive have 45 days from the date of the announcement to electronically sign the award document and submit it to the COPS Office.
+Your agency's award financial information will specify the final amount of TRGP funds awarded to your agency for officer salaries and approved fringe benefits.